Coronavirus help and support for your business

 We are on-hand to help you with your Internet Banking account.
 We can support you in the following ways:

-Log in: Visit www.unity.co.uk and select ‘Login’ in the top right-hand corner.
-You will be asked to enter your username and password.
-Enter your details and select ‘Log in’.
+Log in: Visit www.unity-online.co.uk/Logon.aspx and enter your username and password.
+Select ‘Log in’.

 Secure Customer Authentication: You may be asked to verify your identity through SCA when logging on or completing actions on your account.
 View our tutorials to receive a step by step guide on how to complete these additional security measures.